The Latest Heat Pump Statistics (updated June 2023)

 Ground Source Heat Pump Statistics

-• Ground source heat pumps could save a household up to £2500 on heating bills.
+• A ground source heat pump could save a household up to £2500 on heating bills.

 • However, it could also add up to £205 to annual heating bills, depending on the system the pump is replacing.